Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Representational Complexity and Efficiency Metrics

 \subsection{Information Utilization Efficiency (\texorpdfstring{$\eta$}{eta})}

-To relate the intrinsic dimensionality to the model size, we propose a new metric: Information Utilization Efficiency. \begin{definition}{Information Utilization Efficiency}{} We define $\eta$ as the ratio of the learned Effective Rank to the theoretical number of parameters (normalized by embedding dimension $d$):
+To relate the intrinsic dimensionality to the model size, I propose a new metric: Information Utilization Efficiency. \begin{definition}{Information Utilization Efficiency}{} I define $\eta$ as the ratio of the learned Effective Rank to the theoretical number of parameters (normalized by embedding dimension $d$):

-\end{definition} \textbf{Theoretical Prediction:} We hypothesize that the Smart Embedding architecture, by enforcing a structural inductive bias, will maximize $\eta$.
+\end{definition} \textbf{Theoretical Prediction:} I hypothesize that the Smart Embedding architecture, by enforcing a structural inductive bias, will maximize $\eta$.
 While the Naive architecture may suffer from rank collapse (low $\eta$) due to over-parameterization, the Factorized architecture is expected to maintain a stable singular value distribution, utilizing its parameters more efficiently to capture the underlying manifold.
 The empirical validation of this hypothesis is presented in Chapter 6. \begin{enumerate} \item \textbf{Near-Optimality:} The design is information-theoretically near-optimal, with a minimal information loss of 2.31\%, quantified via KL divergence (Theorem 1). \item \textbf{Guaranteed Generalization:} The structural inductive bias guarantees a 28.09\% tighter generalization bound via rigorous Rademacher Complexity analysis (Theorem 2), theoretically predicting the observed empirical gains. \item \textbf{Enhanced Efficiency:} SVD and Nuclear Norm analyses demonstrated that Smart Embedding utilizes its parameters almost twice as efficiently (1.97x) as the Naive approach, confirming that the benefits stem from structural alignment rather than mere compression. \end{enumerate} These findings prove that the success of Smart Embedding is a mathematical consequence of its principled, structure-preserving design.
 The following chapter (Chapter 6) presents the experimental results, empirically validating these theoretical predictions.